 Written proof can be a court order with the employer’s signature.
 Or it could be a letter written by the employer stating his/her awareness of the defendant’s IID restriction.5

-Only Nevada defendants convicted of a DUI-first can potentially get out of having to use an IID.
+Under Nevada DMV interlock laws, only defendants convicted of a DUI-first can potentially get out of having to use an IID.
 The defendant would need to show that the IID requirement would cause him/her undue hardship.
 There are four possible grounds for undue hardship:

 - The defendant cannot provide a deep lung sample, and a physician confirms this in writing;